Joacoeid/Joacoeid/README.md

 - 👋 Hi, I’m @Joacoeid
 - 🏫 Second year student as a CS and Math Major
-- 🌱 I’m currently learning C++, C, Java and Python!
+- 🌱 I’m currently learning C++, C, Java, OCaml and Python!
 - 📫 How to reach me joaquin.eid.mier@gmail.com

 <!---